 Decorate your table this Easter with these super cute Easter napkin rings that look like carrots!
 Don’t worry, these aren’t hard to make, but they look so festive and fun.

-Anyone coming over will feel festive when they see this colorful Easter egg door decoration.
+Anyone coming over will feel festive when they see this colorful Easter egg door decoration(link no longer available).
 Get the large egg cut out from the Dollar tree and then use tissue paper to fill it in.

 No one would ever know that this Easter wreath was made out of a paper plate!
 This paper plate wreath is so cute!
 You will need: a square paper plate, tissue paper, Easter confetti, ribbon, scissors, glue, and chocolate eggs.